Teatro Nacional de El Salvador

-Teatro Nacional de El Salvador, or National Theatre of El Salvador, is the oldest theatre in Central America.
-It began construction on November 3, 1911, by the French architect Daniel Beylard; and inaugurated March 1, 1917.
+Teatro Nacional de El Salvador, or National Theatre of El Salvador began construction on November 3, 1911, by the French architect Daniel Beylard; and inaugurated March 1, 1917.
 It is of French Renaissance style with modern touches.
 It was decorated by the Italian architect Lucio Cappellaro, and its Great Hall is one of the most beautiful and elegant in Central America.